swiecaJS/swiecaJS.github.io/_posts/2019-04-13-how-to-create-preview-gallery.markdown

 ```

 Having in mind that array start's at 0 in JS, we just get out of our **imagesArray** scope.
 And our call to **getMainImage()** will return *undefined*.
-We need to substract 1 from total array length to make it work!
+We need to subtract 1 from total array length to make it work!

 ```javascript